CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 ### Task 3: Confirm the control was added to environment

 1. Navigate to Power Apps maker portal by using below URL if not already open.
-Make sure the development environment named **Testodl_user_<inject key="Deployment ID" enableCopy="false" /> (2)** is selected.
+Make sure the development environment named **DEV_ENV_<inject key="Deployment ID" enableCopy="false" /> (2)** is selected.

    ```
     https://make.powerapps.com/